teo/opencloud-helm/README.md

 ## Setting Up Gateway API with Talos, Cilium, and cert-manager

-This section provides a practical guide to setting up the Gateway API with Talos, Cilium, and cert-manager for OpenCloud.
+This section provides a practical guide to setting up the Gateway API with Talos, Cilium, and cert-manager for the production OpenCloud chart.

 ### Prerequisites